 • EDL 7900: Internship (3-6).
 Students complete either 3 credit hours (one semester) or 6 credit hours (two semesters) of EDL 7900.
-If only one semester of internship is completed, an appropriate 3 credit hour elective must be substituted.
-Internship Credit Hours are also waived for students who hold an ASU Ed.S. degree
+If only one semester of internship is completed, an appropriate 3 credit hour elective must be substituted with approval.

-Dissertation Research (6 and up to 9 Credit Hours)
+Dissertation Research (minimum of 6 and up to 9 Credit Hours)

-- EDL 7999: Dissertation (6).
-Upon completion of all required coursework and an approved dissertation proposal, students are required to register for 3 semester hours of dissertation for two consecutive semesters. - If dissertation is not defended by the close of the 2^{nd} semester, then the student will be enrolled in 1 credit hour for each additional semester until successfully defended.
+• EDL 7999: Dissertation (6).
+Upon completion of all required coursework and an approved dissertation proposal, students are required to register for 3 semester hours of dissertation for two consecutive semesters.

+If dissertation is not defended by the close of the 2^{nd} semester, then the student will be enrolled in 1 credit hour for each additional semester until successfully defended.